![]() |

 ii) exercising oversight, supervisory or management authority over the procurement in the normal course of business and as part of official responsibilities.

-5) Unsolicited communications providing general information about products, services or industry best practices, prior to those products or services becoming involved in a procurement matter.
+5) Unsolicited communications providing general information about products, services or industry best practices, before those products or services become involved in a procurement matter.

 7) Communications that are privileged, protected or confidential under law.